sadekbaroudi/fingerpunch/keyboards/ffkb/cases/stls/v4/README.md

-# ffkb v3 rp2040 usb-hub edition
+# ffkb v4

 # bom

 > **Note**
 > This list is only for the case build, but not the entire ffkb keyboard build.
 You'll still need the ffkb pcb and all the components required for a typical ffkb build.
-See the [ffkb v3 rp2040 usb-hub product page](https://fingerpunch.xyz/product/faux-fox-keyboard-v3-rp2040-hub)
+See the [ffkb v4 usb-hub product page](https://fingerpunch.xyz/product/faux-fox-keyboard-v4)

 To build this style case, you'll need:
 * one of the case bodies